Subhashini13/Subhashini13/README.md

-- 👋 Hi, I’m @Subhashini13
+👋 Hi, I’m SUBHASHINI
-- 👀 I’m interested in WEB DEVELOPMENT AND AI ENTHUSIAST
+ A PASSIONATE DEVELOPER AND A LEARNER FROM INDIA.
-- 🌱 I’m currently learning FULL STACK DEVELOPMENT AND MACHINE LEARNING .
+👀 I’m interested in WEB DEVELOPMENT AND AI ENTHUSIAST 🌱 I’m currently learning FULL STACK DEVELOPMENT AND MACHINE LEARNING .
-- 📫 How to reach me ...
+📫 How to reach me ...

 <!---
 Subhashini13/Subhashini13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.